top of page

 THE WALK TO EMMAUS

-Another story found nowhere else in the Gospels, is Luke's remarkable account of the two disciples' "Walk to Emmaus".
-This journey occurred in the aftermath of Jesus's crucifixion and resurrection, when two of his grieving followers made the trek from Jerusalem down to the village of Emmaus.
-During their seven-mile walk a stranger approached, who asked: "What is all this discussion that you are having on your walk?'
+Another story found nowhere else in the Gospels, is Luke's remarkable account of two of Jesus' disciples' walk to Emmaus.
+This journey occurred in the days after Jesus' crucifixion, when two of his grieving followers made the seven-mile trek from Jerusalem down to the village of Emmaus.
+During their journey a stranger approached them, who asked: "What is all this discussion that you are having on your walk?'

 "They stopped, their faces drawn with misery, and the one called Cleopas replied,